 Flat Rock is a village famous for its forested landscapes, surrounding mountains, and winding byways.
 This village has rich history, as well as traditional and natural beauty.
-Due to its proximity to Asheville and Charlotte, North Carolina, this is a popular weekend destination amongst nature lovers.
+Due to its proximity to family resorts and major campgrounds in Asheville and Charlotte, it is a popular weekend destination amongst nature lovers.
 The state theatre of North Carolina, Flat Rock Playhouse, is also located here.
-Read on to learn about the best things to do in and around Flat Rock!
+Read on to learn about the best things to do in and around Flat Rock, North Carolina!

 In 1937, a group of struggling actors under the direction of Robroy Farquhar organized themselves as Vagabond Players.
 What started then as a few weeks of summer performances is currently a nine month season of plays including popular musicals, comedies, dramas, and theatre.
 The Flat Rock Playhouse was created in 1952, by these Vagabond Players and it was officially designated The State Theatre of North Carolina General Assembly in 1961.
 On your trip to the town, ensure you check out which show is running in the playhouse, purchase a ticket (group bookings are discounted) and be smitten by the amazing performances.